-Theoretically, our results challenge the assumption that incomplete pass-through is primarily a function of product market competition.
-Instead, we show that firms' power in input markets plays a crucial role in shaping pricing behavior.
+Theoretically, our results challenge the assumption that incomplete price pass-through is primarily a function of product market competition and how markups vary across size.
+Instead, we show that firms' market power in input markets plays a crucial role in shaping pricing behavior.
 This insight has important ramifications for macroeconomic models that rely on firm-level price-setting behavior, as it suggests that labor market structures should be incorporated into standard frameworks to fully capture the dynamics of market power.